JackMordaunt/icns/readme.md

 `go get github.com/jackmordaunt/icns`

 `icns` files allow for high resolution icons to make your apps look sexy.
-The most common ways to generate icns files are 1. use `iconutil` which is a Mac native cli utility, or 2. use tools that wrap `ImageMagick` which adds a large dependency to your project for such a simple use case.
+The most common ways to generate icns files are:

+1. `iconutil`, which is a Mac native cli utility.
+2. `ImageMagick` which adds a large dependency to your project for such a simple use case.

+With this library you can use pure Go to create `icns` files from any source image, given that you can decode it into an `image.Image`, without any heavyweight dependencies or subprocessing required.
+You can also use it to create icns files on windows and linux (thanks Go).

+A small CLI app `icnsify` is provided allowing you to create icns files using this library from the command line.
+It supports piping, which is something `iconutil` does not do, making it substantially easier to wrap or chuck into a shell pipeline.

 Note: All icons within the `icns` are sized for high dpi retina screens, using the appropriate `icns` OSTypes.

+## Command Line

+Pipe it

+`cat icon.png | icnsify | cat > icon.icns`

+Standard

+`icnsify -i icon.png -o icon.icns`

 ## Library Usage